Responses to the COVID-19 pandemic in April 2020: 29 April

 Australian Health Minister Greg Hunt has announced that Australia has purchased 10 million test kits from China for the purpose of conducting 10 million tests.
 Australia has so far carried out 500,000 tests.

 China's national legislature, the National People's Congress will resume on 22 May.
-The People's Congress had been scheduled to start in 5 March but was suspended in response to the coronavirus pandemic.
+The People's Congress had been scheduled to start on 5 March but was suspended in response to the coronavirus pandemic.
 The Chinese People's Political Consultative Conference will also reconvene from 21 May.
 That same day, Beijing authorities announced that they would lower their COVID emergency responses from level II to level I; eliminating quarantine restrictions on some people arriving from low-risk areas in the country.

 Japanese Prime Minister Shinzo Abe issued a statement that it would be difficult to hold the 2020 Summer Olympics in Tokyo next year unless the coronavirus pandemic is contained.
 Governor of Tokyo Yuriko Koike has called for an extension of Japan's state of emergency beyond 6 May.

 Human Rights Watch's Asia Director Phil Robertson has criticised Cambodian Prime Minister Hun Sen for using the coronavirus pandemic as a pretext to arrest opposition supporters and critics of the government in response to the arrest of 30 people including 12 Cambodian National Rescue Party members on charges of spreading "fake news" and other offenses.

 The International Monetary Fund's Managing Director Kristalina Georgieva has praised the Japanese Government's plans to spend 20 percent of its gross domestic product on tackling the economic fallout of the coronavirus pandemic and helping poor countries.